Bengreen/raspi-cluster-ansible/README.md

 # Add Clients

+For x86_64 client does nto have python installed as default.
+So need to install that before we can use ansible.

+    apt install python3

-add the nodes to the hosts file on the gateway at /etc/ansible/hosts
+add the nodes to the hosts file on the gateway at /etc/ansible/hosts or can just be in the hosts file in this dir if the /etc/ansible/hosts does not exist

 Manually log into each client to set the ssh keys